 We’re glad you’ve chosen to learn QuickBooks Online, our top overall pick for best small business accounting software.
 The best way to learn QuickBooks Online is hands-on experience, so we hope you can follow along with this tutorial in your own copy.
 If you don’t already have a subscription, new subscribers can choose between a 30-day free trial and 50% off for three months.

 This tutorial is part of Fit Small Business’s Free QuickBooks Tutorials.
 This tutorial can be completed by either watching the video below or reading the detailed instructions and screenshots at your own pace.
-The video was recorded with an older version of QuickBooks Online.
-While the basic process of setting up messages has remained the same, some of the menus have minor changes.
-The step-by-step instructions and screenshots have been prepared with the most recent version of QuickBooks.

 The Importance of Setting Up Messages